containerd/runwasi/CONTRIBUTING.md

 - `containerd-shim-wasm` - main library that is used by runtimes to create shims.
 Most of the shared code lives here.
 - `containerd-shim-wasm-test-modules` - library with wasm test modules used in testing framework
-- `containerd-shim-<runtime>` - shims per runtime (wasmtime, wasmedge, wasmer, etc).
+- `containerd-shim-<runtime>` - shims per runtime (wasmtime, wasmedge, wasmer, wamr, etc).
 These produce binaries that are the shims which containerd talks too.
 - `oci-tar-builder` - library and executable that helps build OCI tar files.
 - `wasi-demo-app` - wasm application that is used for demos and testing.